AAnimeshTripathy/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe Web App

-This Tic-Tac-Toe web app is a simple and engaging game built using HTML, CSS, and basic JavaScript.
-I created this project as part of my coursework at Apna College, showcasing my foundational skills in web development.
-Enjoy a classic game of Tic-Tac-Toe with a clean and user-friendly interface.
+Experience the classic game of Tic-Tac-Toe with this simple and engaging web application.
+Built using HTML, CSS, and basic JavaScript, this project showcases foundational skills in web development.
+Enjoy hours of fun with a clean and user-friendly interface.

+## Features:
+- Clean and intuitive design for a seamless gaming experience.
+- Playing against the computer.
+- Basic JavaScript logic for game mechanics and winner determination.
+- Responsive layout, ensuring a great experience on both desktop and mobile devices.

+## Technologies Used:
+- **HTML:** Structured the webpage for the game board and user interface.
+- **CSS:** Styled the components for a visually appealing experience.
+- **JavaScript:** Implemented game logic, player turns, and winner determination.

+## How to Play:
+1. Clone the repository to your local machine.
+2. Open `app.html` in your web browser.
+3. Play against the computer.